GaryJS/Heart-Disease-Predictive-models/README.md

 The focus is on evaluating models that can support preventive care by identifying at-risk individuals before critical medical events occure.

 ## Models Used
--Logistic Regression
+- Logistic Regression
--Random Forest
+- Random Forest
--XGBoost
+- XGBoost
--Stacked Ensemble (Heart disease dataset only)
+- Stacked Ensemble (Heart Disease dataset only)
--SHAP for model explainability
+- SHAP for model explainability

 ## Libraries and Tools
--Python
+- Python
--scikit-learn
+- scikit-learn
--XGBoost
+- XGBoost
--SHAP
+- SHAP
--Pandas, NumPy, Matplotlib
+- Pandas, NumPy, Matplotlib

 ## Data Validation and Regulations
 - This data set is for **educational purposes only**.